dodo0822/PyTorch_Speaker_Verification/README.md

 * python 3.5+
 * numpy 1.15.4
 * librosa 0.6.1
+* webrtcvad
+* pydub

+WebRTC VAD and pydub are required to run the real-time speaker identification application.

 The python WebRTC VAD found at https://github.com/wiseman/py-webrtcvad is required to create run dvector_create.py, but not to train the neural network.